 - How will the work be reproduced, (i.e. published in book format, released online, etc.)

 - Give assurances that the work will be properly attributed.

 - A full description of the work you wish to use:

 Always include the source or your material and state the name of the owner and include the correct copyright notice for the copied work.

 - What if I can’t locate the copyright owner?

-Copyright work is someone’s property and (excepting fair dealing exclusions) should not be used without the consent of the owner.
+Remember: Copyright work is someone’s property and (excepting fair dealing exclusions) should not be used without the consent of the owner, (or obtaining an orphan work licence where applicable).
 If you use work without permission, and the copyright owner does appear they may wish to take action against you for infringement and you may be required to pay damages for any lost royalties and legal costs.